 So I hope that we can come to understand that despite some of the fierce rhetoric on both sides of the issue -- and I take responsibility for some of what our friends have said -- whether I've said it or not, I take some responsibility -- that we can work 1 together to say, "Look, we can go back and look at the 2 Patriot Act.
 We can go back and look at some of these 3 policies on a bipartisan basis and change them."
-4 But if we're wedded to this idea that any 5 time anyone criticizes parts of the Patriot Act or 6 other government actions that we have to circle the 7 wagons and defend every comma, I think that that's not 8 going to serve our country well.
-9 So I hope that we can make some progress 10 today, and I welcome your questions, which I assume 11 12 will be very vigorous.
-CHAIRPERSON BERRY: Okay.
-Questions from 13 -- thank you very much.
+4 But if we're wedded to this idea that any 5 time anyone criticizes parts of the Patriot Act or 6 7 other government actions that we have to circle the wagons and defend every comma, I think that that's not 8 going to serve our country well.
+9 So I hope that we can make some progress 10 11 today, and I welcome your questions, which I assume will be very vigorous.
+12 CHAIRPERSON BERRY: Okay.
+Questions from 13 14 -- thank you very much.
 Questions from Commissions?
-14 15 Commissioner Kirsanow.
-Thank you, Madam COMMISSIONER KIRSANOW: 16 I'd like to thank the panelists for appearing 17 Chair. today and giving us a very fine presentation.
-And I'd 18 also like to thank staff for getting these fine 19 20 panelists for us.
-This has been a difficult issue with which 21 we've been wrestling for a long time -- balancing 22 civil rights and waging an effective war on terror.
-23 think all of the Commissioners here think that it's 24 25 important that we make sure that rights and liberties are protected, that individuals aren't singled out for 1 unfair treatment, subject to unsubstantiated charges, 2 accusations, without the ability to defend 3 themselves.
+Commissioner Kirsanow.
+15 COMMISSIONER KIRSANOW: 16 Thank you, Madam 17 I'd like to thank the panelists for appearing 18 today and giving us a very fine presentation.
+And I'd 19 also like to thank staff for getting these fine 20 panelists for us.
+21 This has been a difficult issue with which 22 we've been wrestling for a long time -- balancing 23 civil rights and waging an effective war on terror.
+I 24 think all of the Commissioners here think that it's 25 important that we make sure that rights and liberties are protected, that individuals aren't singled out for 1 unfair treatment, subject to unsubstantiated charges, 2 accusations, without the ability to defend 3 themselves.
 4 I'd like to particularly welcome Mary Rose 5 I was not one of your constituents, but you Oakar.
-6 are still one of the most beloved and respected people 7 in all of northeast Ohio.
-8 Thank you.
-9 MS. OAKAR: 10 COMMISSIONER KIRSANOW: Because we're very 11 sensitive to that, I was a little disconcerted when I 12 was reading some of the materials that were presented to the Commission, and particularly on page 3 of the 13 ADC's material which makes reference to me.
-14 15 There's a paragraph that says -- and I'll read it -- it says, "One noted public figure -- Peter 16 Kirsanow" -- I dispute that, I'm not that noted --17 18 (Laughter.)
+6 are still one of the most beloved and respected people 7 8 in all of northeast Ohio.
+9 MS. OAKAR: Thank you.
+10 COMMISSIONER KIRSANOW: Because we're very sensitive to that, I was a little disconcerted when I 11 12 was reading some of the materials that were presented to the Commission, and particularly on page 3 of the 13 ADC's material which makes reference to me.
+14 There's a paragraph that says -- and I'll 15 16 read it -- it says, "One noted public figure -- Peter Kirsanow" -- I dispute that, I'm not that noted --17 18 (Laughter.)
 19 And one of President Bush's appointees to 20 the United States Commission on Civil Rights, has even 21 gone so far as to raise the possibility of mass 22 internment of Arab-Americans as a possible response to 23 any further terrorist acts on U.S. soil by persons of 24 Arab ethnicity.
+25 possibility Kirsanow raised the of internment camps for the mass detention of Arab-Americans at a Commission hearing in Detroit on July 19, 2002.
+He did not condemn this idea, but raised it as a serious and reasonable possibility in the event of future terrorist attacks against the U.S.